Ax8457/WriteUPs/Hackday2026_Qualifier/Back To Super Increasing Era/README.md

 <p align="justify">The script solv.py attached to this repo implements a knapsack lattice reduction:</p>

 - The solution script uses a CJM marix with a BKZ reduction method to find the shortest vector (Shortest Vector Problem)
-- The section below aims to solve the probleme of negative vector found, indeed mathematically speaking $-W$ is as short as $W$ (because of the way the norm is computed)
+- The section below aims to solve the problem of negative vector found, indeed mathematically speaking $-W$ is as short as $W$ (because of the way the norm is computed)

 ````python
          #Reverted Bits